 - 1971 - The longest pro-football game to date finally ended when Garo Yepremian kicked a field goal in the second quarter of sudden death overtime as the Miami Dolphins defeated Kansas City, 27-24.
 The game lasted 82 minutes and 40 seconds of playing time.

-- 1983 – The firstst live telecast of the EPCOT Centre Christmas Parade airs from Disney World in Florida.
+- 1983 – The first live telecast of the EPCOT Center Christmas Parade aired from Disney World in Florida.

 - 1991 - The Cold War ended as Soviet President Mikhail S. Gorbachev announced his resignation as leader of a Communist superpower that no longer existed.